All Jim Ellis Automotive Group locations are closed on Saturday, July 4. We will reopen for regular business hours on Monday, July 6.

 Get Your Tax Deduction for Business Vehicles at Jim Ellis Commercial

-We know this page is dense; IRS codes are complex, and it can be difficult to understand the current rules and regulations surrounding tax deduction.
-Business vehicles do qualify for Section 179 and bonus depreciation deductions and will continue to do so until 2027, but the amount of money you can save in automotive deductions will steadily decrease with each passing year.
+We know this page is dense; commercial vehicle tax benefits are complex, and it can be difficult to understand the current rules and regulations.
+But in a nutshell: Business vehicles do qualify for Section 179 and bonus depreciation deductions.
+They will continue to do so for the foreseeable future.

 You can get the biggest deductions possible when you shop our inventory at Jim Ellis Commercial.
 Our selection of new and used commercial and fleet vehicles can increase your company's productivity while reducing its overall expenses.